bookofproofs/bookofproofs.github.io/_sources/history/12th-century/fibonacci.md

 * Liber quadratorum, written in 1225, is Fibonacci's most impressive piece of work, although not the work for which he is most famous.
 * the Liber quadratorum  Ⓣ(Book of squares) alone ranks Fibonacci as the major contributor to number theory between Diophantus and the 17th -century French mathematician Pierre de Fermat.
 * Fibonacci's influence was more limited than one might have hoped and apart from his role in spreading the use of the Hindu-Arabic numerals and his rabbit problem, Fibonacci's contribution to mathematics has been largely overlooked.
+* Here Fibonacci became the teacher of the masters of computation and of the surveyors, as one learns from the "Summa" Ⓣ(Summary of arithmetic, geometry, proportion and proportionality) of Luca Pacioli ...
 * Fibonacci was also the teacher of the "Cossists", who took their name from the word 'causa' which was first used in the West by Fibonacci in place of 'res' or 'radix'.
 * Fibonacci's work in number theory was almost wholly ignored and virtually unknown during the Middle ages.